Summer in the East of England

-With six or more weeks of school holidays, you'll need a plan for where to take the family.
-So here are our top spots of where to play, and where better than in nature's playground for your next summer adventure.
+The school holidays have arrived and we thought you might like a little help to plan your family days out.
+So here are our top spots of where to play, and where better than in nature's playground for your summer adventure.

 If you’re not a fan of the heat, don’t get all hot and bothered this summer, here are our suggestions of where to go in the East of England to keep cool.

-Beautiful butterflies and dazzling dragonflies can be seen in abundance across the East of England in the summer months.
+Beautiful butterflies can be seen in abundance across the East of England in the summer months.
 So why not see how many species you can spot?